bitprj/curriculum/Module4_Labs/Lab3_File_System/Cards/2-checkpoint.md

 		print(number, val_map[number])
 ```

 Submission can be done from Command-Line Interface (CLI) or through a `src.zip` file that you can drag and drop.
+After you pass the test cases, please remove these lines from your code.

 # test_file_location